elasticio/elasticio.github.io/content/_components/utility/index.md

 #### Config Fields

-* `Delay behavior`, as two options:
+There are two options for delay behavior:

-  * `Delay Each` - every incoming message will to delay independent each other, for example: we have 100 messages at the same moment with delay 1 sec, after 1 sec all messages will get to the next step.
+* `Delay Each`: In this option, every incoming message will be independently delayed from one another.
+For example, if we have 100 messages arriving simultaneously with a delay of 1 second, after 1 second, all messages will proceed to the next step together.

-  * `Delay All` - all incoming message will to delay one by one, new message will go farther only after previous finish, for example: we have 100 messages at the same moment with delay 1 sec, each second a message will go to the next step (from oldest).
+* `Delay All`: In this option, each incoming message will be delayed one by one.
+A new message will only proceed to the next step once the previous message has completed.
+For instance, if we have 100 messages arriving simultaneously with a delay of 1 second, each message will advance to the next step at the rate of one message per second, starting from the oldest message.

 #### Input Metadata